paymentwall/paymentwall.github.io/docs/guides-review.md

 # Project go live

-Your project is always in sandbox environment when its status is not live, where only [test payment](/sandbox/test-payment) is allowed to be used.
+Your project is always in the sandbox environment when its status is not live, where only the [test payment](/sandbox/test-payment) method is allowed to be used.

-You can submit your project for review by clicking **SUBMIT FOR REVIEW** button.
+You can submit your project for review by clicking the **SUBMIT FOR REVIEW** button.

 <div class="docs-img">
 	<img src="/textures/pic/guides/review/review-submit.png" style="max-width: 30%">
 </div>

-## Adjustment before going live
+## Adjustments before going live

 Paymentwall team will take a whole review of your project and set your project status according to [checklist](#checklist).
 You just need to do a few adjustments to assurance your project could work normally in live environment.

 * API credentials

-It mostly depends on the product you are using.
+This mostly depends on the product you are using.

 [Widget API](/integration/widget-home) and [checkout API](/integration/checkout-home) use same API credentials in both sandbox and live environment.